Los Angeles Acting School

 At The Acting Center we’ve researched, developed and tested the most effective acting technique.

 And it works.

 No matter what stage your career is in, you can benefit from this eye-opening and revolutionary approach.
 Our students range from actors who have never performed before, to prime-time series regulars, to Broadway performers, and even Golden Globe winners and Oscar nominees.

 If you think you’ve heard it all before, keep reading.
 This technique is startlingly different.
 From the beginning, you will discover secrets no one has ever told you about acting.

-- How do you create real characters with real emotions?
+How do you create real characters with real emotion?